 Department justification: State law requires the preservation of certain historical records of the town.
 Our Town Clerk has identified 5 ledger type books of town meeting records going back to 1855, 4 books on Marriages, Births, and Deaths beginning in 1850, and 11 booklets of invoices and taxes beginning in 1777.
 Many of these documents are very fragile.
 They must also be accessible to the public and at present, any such handling risks endangering the records further.
 A company has been located that will de-acidify all of the pages and put them into Mylar protective sheets, microfilm and scan to provide backup copies.
 The preliminary estimate is \$22,500.
 We know there are additional tax records that will also eventually need preservation, and a new fireproof storage unit will be needed as the volume grows.
 After some initial research it appears there may be further state requirements dealing with records prior to 1825.
 It has also been determined there are grants available to help offset costs.
-The CIP understands the importance and necessity of this project but recommends a committee be appointed in 2016 to further research State requirements as well as the availability of grants.
+The CIP understands the importance and necessity of this project but recommended in 2016 that a committee be appointed to research State requirements as well as the availability of grants.

 CIP Plan: In 2016 the CIP Committee did not receive the recommended research into State requirements.
-In 2017, the Committee extended the recommendation to 2017; however, this was not discussed this year.
+The issue has not been brought to the CIP Committee since.